 This section lists the main tools available in Enterprise Architect that can be used to perform this business analysis technique.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topic Business Modeling Tools.
+The complete list of tools is available from the Help topic Business Analysis Tools.

-A Class diagram can be used to create a Business Model Canvas using a number of Boundary elements that can be juxtaposed with each other to define the sections of the canvas.
+A Class diagram can be used to create a Business Model Canvas using a number of Boundary elements that can be juxtaposed to define the sections of the canvas.
 Classes can be used to add the detail in each section, and these can be given names and detailed descriptions.